sqlxpert/z-container-api-kafka-aws-terraform/README.md

       - During the instance creation workflow (Advanced details &rarr; IAM instance profile &rarr; Create new IAM profile) or afterward, give your EC2 instance a custom role.
-The policies must be sufficient for Terraform to list/describe, get tags for, create, tag, untag, update, and delete all the AWS resource types included in this project's `.tf` files.
+Terraform must be able to list/describe, get tags for, create, tag, untag, update, and delete all of the AWS resource types included in this project's `.tf` files.

-      - Update packages (thanks to AWS's [deterministic upgrade philosophy](https://docs.aws.amazon.com/linux/al2023/ug/deterministic-upgrades.html), there shouldn't be any updates if you chose the latest Amazon Linux 2023 image), install Docker, and start it.
+      - Update operating system packages (thanks to AWS's [deterministic upgrade philosophy](https://docs.aws.amazon.com/linux/al2023/ug/deterministic-upgrades.html), there shouldn't be any updates if you chose the latest Amazon Linux 2023 image), install Docker, and start it.